ssadler/hawk/README.md

 Tabular input
 =============

-The function `tabs` is provided to read tabular input.
+The function `tabs` is provided to read \t separated input.
 It works just like `json`, except you don't need to provide keys:

     > printf 'a      10\nb   11\na   12' | hsl 'tally . tabs (t,i)'